Commercial Bank and Banker's House: Description and history

 The Commercial Bank and Banker's House are a single structure that occupies what are now two separate properties.
-The two parcels form an L shape surrounding an unrelated commercial building at the southern junction of South Canal and Main Streets in downtown Natchez.
-The bank portion of the building presents its façade to Main Street, while the house presents a facade to South Canal Street, with an intervening front yard.
-The bank portion is a tall single story in height, with a facade of dressed marble.
+The two parcels form an "L" shape surrounding an unrelated commercial building at the southern junction of South Canal and Main Streets in downtown Natchez.
+The bank portion of the building faces Main Street, while the house faces South Canal Street, with an intervening front yard.
+The bank portion is a tall single-story building, with a facade of dressed marble.
 Its side walls, and those of the house, are finished in stuccoed brick.
 The bank facade has a Greek Temple projection, with four Ionic columns supporting a full entablature and gabled pediment.
 The columns are set on a low plinth, with side-facing stairs providing access to the main entrance.

 The house facade is five bays wide, with a center entrance sheltered by a simpler portico.
 This one has two Doric columns supporting a detailed entablature, with a wrought iron balcony railing above.
-The house interior has some of the most impressive hand carved door surrounds and window surrounds in the US.
-It has 28" high baseboards and impressive large doors throughout.
-The rooms are large size for this time period.
+The house's interior features hand-carved door and window surrounds.
+It has 28" high baseboards and large doors throughout.
+The rooms are large for this time period.

 The Commercial Bank was chartered in 1833, and this unique building was constructed soon afterward.
 For security reasons, it was designed to contain both the bank and the banker's residence.
-Levin R. Marshall, who lived at the suburban Natchez Richmond estate, helped found the bank and was president for a number of years. it is said that he created this very impressive residence for himself and his family as a town house.
-Another interesting fact is it has italian marble mantles throughout the home both upstairs and down, unusual because the usual is to use wood mantles in the less public spaces.
+Levin R. Marshall, who lived at the suburban Natchez Richmond estate, helped found the bank and served as president for several years. he is believed to have developed this residence for use as a townhouse for himself and his family.
+The house also features Italian marble mantels throughout, both upstairs and downstairs, which is unusual because wood mantels are typically used in less public spaces.

-The bank portion of the building has seen a variety of uses over its period of existence, including as a Christian Science center in the 1970s.
+The bank portion of the building has seen a variety of uses over its history, including serving as a Christian Science center in the 1970s.
 It presently stands empty.
-The house portion is a private residence. which has in the past been a girls school and a boarding house for many years, by verbal tradition was enjoyed by Jesse James.
-It has had a complete renovation in 2021/2022.
+The house portion is a private residence. which, in the past, was used as a school for girls and, for many years, as a boarding house.
+Local tradition claims that outlaw Jesse James once stayed there.
+It had a complete renovation in 2021/2022.